 An Inhuman Human Story (Mild Spoilers Ahead)

 As I mentioned above, this book really has two different storylines that lace together in an interesting way.
-However, the summary only described the initial, present-day storyline that I will describe as "Alien Evelyn."
-Like a lot of cultivation-based stories, Alien Evelyn's storyline follows the initial learning of her powers and capabilities complete with several moments of near-destruction, learning more about the alien world she finds herself on, and eventually finding friends and companions that she seeks to help improve their quality of life.
+However, the summary only described the initial, present-day storyline that I will describe as “Alien Evelyn.”
+Like a lot of cultivation-based stories, Alien Evelyn’s storyline follows the initial learning of her powers and capabilities.
+This is complete with several moments of near-destruction and learning more about the alien world she finds herself on.
+Eventually she finds friends and companions that she seeks to help improve their quality of life.

-The second storyline that I will refer to as "Human Evelyn" takes place on 21st century Earth, taking the form of memories that Alien Evelyn is recalling through dreams.
-In this one, Evelyn is a first year entomology student at university.
+The second storyline that I will refer to as “Human Evelyn” takes place on 21st century Earth.
+We witness them in the form of memories that Alien Evelyn is recalling through dreams.
+In these memories, Evelyn is a first year entomology student at university.
 Exploring one day, she discovers as unusual insect that turns out to be so much more.
-Human Evelyn becomes the lens through which an alien entity comes to understand our world, both due to a growing relationship with Evelyn and the alien's interactions with the world.
+Human Evelyn becomes the lens through which an alien entity comes to understand our world, both due to a growing relationship with Evelyn and helping the alien understand their initial interactions with humanity and Earth.

 Both of these story-lines explore two main ideas.
 The first is the power of extreme biological control.
 Both Alien Evelyn and her alien friend in the Human Evelyn storyline have the ability to control a seemingly unlimited number of bodies as well as the ability to design, create, and modify these bodies on the fly.
-The only real limits bareeing their imaginations, their energy reserves, and the biological capabilities they have learned about through the beings they have consumed.
+The only real limits are their imaginations, their energy reserves, and the biological capabilities they have learned to create through the beings they have consumed.

 The second idea the responsibility of using this great power to minimize suffering among sentient beings.
 As you can imagine, the combination of this with the seemingly unlimited biological power can lead to significant internal conflict and tension for the characters involved.
-This is particularly true for Evelyn who grew up in upper-middle class America and therefore has moral qualms about using violence to prevent conflict and the self-imposed suffering that derive from things like artificial scarcity and socio-economic inequities.
+This is particularly true for Evelyn who grew up in upper-middle class America.
+She have given her moral qualms about using violence to prevent future conflict and the self-imposed suffering that derive from things like artificial scarcity and socio-economic inequities.
 This moral exploration is a significant departure from the initial focus, but it makes sense to me.

 The use of the hive mind concept is particularly interesting in Evelyn in part because of her neurodivergency.
 Despite her ability to highly regulate her biology in the Alien Evelyn storyline, she often attempts to minimize self-modifications that would make it easier for her to deal with her ADHD, anxiety, and obsessions that we see have heavily influenced her life back on Earth.
 In both storylines, her neurodivergency at times help her, as does her great capacity for kindness and self-sacrifice.